cmtl-ml-instruments/notebooks/caleb-onuoha/week-02.md

 Two or three specific things, each with a date.

-- [ By next week I want to have a clear idea in mind for where we will be taking our project and what the first steps that we need to take are in the design and development process.
+- [ By next week I want to have a clear idea in mind for where we will be taking our project as a group and what the first steps that we need to take are in the design and development process.
 9/23/26 ]
 - [ ]